 We're in love with the idea of joyfully downsizing the American Dream and embracing an environmentally sensitive lifestyle.
 Smaller living spaces provide one path toward living within a reasonable footprint.
 We're a free market society driven by supply and demand.
 To lend momentum to a whole new product category - tiny houses - investors have to create a supply and adopt and promote the concept.
 Our entrepreneurial spirit, shared backgrounds in construction and design, and passion for sustainable housing makes the tiny house niche a perfect fit for us.
 We've built each of our tiny houses with the intention of creating profit so that we can support and help the tiny house movement as it grows.

 The Towhee was our pure sepculation house.
-Pepper tweaked the details to remake the Lusby by Tumbleweed into something she could imagine living comfortably in for the next 30 years.
+Pepper tweaked the details to remake the Lusby plan into something she could imagine living comfortably in for the next 30 years.
 She added a three burner stove with oven, a slightly larger shower stall, a straight roof line, butcher block counters, unique custom cabinetry, and bamboo flooring.
-We eventually found a buyer who had us add solar, RV tanks, porch trim, and loft railings and bought the Towhee in the summer of 2012.
+We found a buyer in the summer of 2012 who had us add solar, RV tanks, porch trim, and loft railings.

-The Goldfinch was born from the Wee Bee plan by Tumbleweed, and built based on feedback from close to half of the over 3000 people who toured the Towhee.
+The Goldfinch was born from the Wee Bee plan, and influenced by feedback from over 1500 people who toured the Towhee.
 Folks asked for something more affordable, or how much it would cost for a simple finished room.
 We decided to see how barebones we could keep the budget while still providing ample durability and a charming appearance.
 The Golfinch has T1-11 siding, fiberglass insulation, and laminate and vinyl flooring, along with lovely trim details and the same high end roof as the Towhee.
-It's stretched out on a 16' 10,000lb. trailer with a straight roof line and an 8' and a 4' split loft.
+It's stretched out on a 16' 10,000lb. trailer with a straight roof line and 8' and 4' split lofts.

 We're inspired by people like Ross Chapin and the community he designed, Third Street Cottages, in Whidbey Island.
 Our long term vision is a community of little houses with beautiful architecture set in hedgerows of native plants within shared landscape spaces and facilities.
 Imagine biking and walking paths connecting community green spaces, gardens, library, laundry, and even a big kitchen and dining hall for those times when life requires a little more space.